 - Suikoden V: Lymsleia Falenas has this towards her elder brother, the main character, if they have a good relationship value.
 Her introduction is Glomping him.

-- A recurring trio of minor characters in Final Fantasy X are a Summoner and his two younger brothers.
-Even though the middle brother is old enough to know what would be in store for his eldest brother (the youngest is still a small kid), they're proud of their brother and happy to guard him as he makes the pilgrimage.
+- Isaaru, Maroda and Pacce (a recurring trio of minor characters) in Final Fantasy X are a Summoner and his two younger brothers.
+Even though Maroda is old enough to know what would be in store for Isaaru after the Pilgrimage to Zanarkand (Pacce is still a small kid), they're proud of their brother and happy to guard him as he makes the pilgrimage.

 - In Prototype, Dana Mercer drops everything to help her big brother despite not seeing him in years, and continues to do so, even though she is rightly terrified of what he is when the game begins.
 Supplementary materials say that Alex was the closest thing she had to a father figure growing up.
 As it turns out, Alex himself cared nothing for her, but the player character (which is to say, the plague that reanimated his corpse and mistook itself for Alex) certainly seems to.

 - Yonaka for her brother in Mogeko Castle.
 At first, it seems natural and almost heartwarming.
 However, towards the end, it reaches a dangerous level when he is revealed to be a sadistic murderer.

 - Sicily from Disgaea Dimension 2 adores her big brother Laharl.
 One of her voice clips after performing an attack is "Did you see that, Big Brother?"
 She's even willing to sacrifice her life for him in one of the bad endings.